go-compile/localrelay/README.md

 Many apps such as Nextcloud, Termis and Bitwarden do not allow you to specify a proxy when connecting to your self-hosted server.
 Localrelay allows you to host a local reverse proxy on your devices loopback.
 This relay then encrypts the outgoing traffic through your set SOCKS5 proxy (Tor: 127.0.0.1:9050).

 When at **home connect locally**, when away **connect over Tor**.
-Securely connect to remotely without port forwarding AND when at home connect directly with high speeds.
+Securely connect remotely over Tor without port forwarding AND when at home connect directly with high speeds.

 # This Repository